 Typically, two visits are required for the placements of inlays and onlays at The Grove City Center for Dentistry.

-During the first visit, the filling being replaced or the damaged or decaying area of the tooth is removed, and the tooth is prepared for the inlay or onlay.
-To ensure proper fit and bite, we will take an impression of the tooth and send it to our a lab for fabrication.
-Dr. Simone or Dr. Lowe will then apply a temporary filling on the tooth keep the tooth protected between visits.
+- During the first visit, the filling being replaced or the damaged or decaying area of the tooth is removed, and the tooth is prepared for the inlay or onlay.
+To ensure proper fit and bite, we will take an impression of the tooth and send it to our lab for fabrication.
+Dr. Simone or Dr. Lowe will then apply a temporary filling on the tooth to keep the tooth protected between visits.